datacarpentry/organization-genomics/_episodes/01-tidiness.md

 - "Understand the importance of metadata and potential metadata standards"
 - "Explore common formatting challenges in spreadsheet data"
 keypoints:
-- "Metadata is key for you and others to be able to work your data"
+- "Metadata is key for you and others to be able to work with your data"
 - "Tabular data needs to be structured to be able to work with it effectively"
 ---